-Emma Raducanu is a remarkably new face on tour.
-She only made her debut WTA main draw appearance at the Nottingham Open,
+At the start of 2021 Emma Raducanu was a remarkably new face on tour.
+She only made her debut WTA main draw appearance at the Nottingham Open.

-After coming through the qualifying rounds, Raducanu has been even more sensational at the 2021 US Open.
+After coming through the qualifying rounds, Raducanu then managed to win the 2021 US Open.

 Playing in just her second Grand Slam, Raducanu advanced to the semi-finals after beating Olympic champion Belinda Bencic.

-Yet again, Emma triumphed in straight sets meaning she made history by becoming the first qualifier to win a Grand Slam tournament.
-She is also the first British tennis player to win a Grand Slam tournament since Virginia Wade at Wimbledon in 1977.
+Emma triumphed in straight sets, making history by becoming the first qualifier to win a Grand Slam tournament.
+She is also the first female British tennis player to win a Grand Slam since Virginia Wade at Wimbledon in 1977.

 Raducanu’s parents and tennis school in London